 When the propofol infusion is stopped, plasma concentrations will begin to fall.
 This will favor the transfer out of the peripheral tissues back into the plasma.
 Now, propofol will continue exerting its effect even though the intravenous infusion was stopped.
 Coupling this with ongoing metabolism, distribution, and excretion, one can see that many factors are at play.
 The context-sensitive half-time reflects the cumulative effects of these factors.

-This concept is marked with lipophilic drugs like thiopental, diazepam, and fentanyl.
+This concept is dramatic with lipophilic drugs like thiopental, diazepam, and fentanyl.
 In the case of fentanyl, after an infusion of 2-3 hours, its context-sensitive half-time skyrockets due to the depot of fentanyl in peripheral tissues.
 This is why I’m against using fentanyl drips for sedation in patients requiring mechanical ventilation.
 If the drip has been running for a while, it will take MANY hours before the patient is ready to extubate after discontinuing the sedation.

 Drugs like remifentanil are unique because, as shown in the figure, its context-sensitive half-time is independent of infusion duration.
 In other words, it doesn’t matter if you run remifentanil for 2 hours or 10 hours; it has a context-sensitive half-time of 3-4 minutes.
 Remember, this tells you nothing about whether the plasma level you achieve is within the drug’s therapeutic window (i.e., is it actually providing analgesia in the case of remifentanil?)

 Next time you run an infusion of ANYTHING, remember the concept of context-sensitive half-times! 🙂